https://invisible-island.net/ncurses/man/

 rather than a variable argument list.

-configured to use the fixed-parameter list.
-Portable applications
+the fixed-parameter list.
+Portable applications should provide

 In response to review comments by Thomas E. Dickey, X/Open Curses